Fox (British and Irish TV channel): Fox (2013–2021)

-FX was rebranded as Fox at 9:00 p.m.
+In November 2012, it was announced that FX would be renamed as Fox at the start of 2013.
+The channels, FX, FX + and FX HD were rebranded as Fox, Fox + and Fox HD on at 9:00 p.m.
 GMT on 11 January 2013 with the beginning of the tenth season of NCIS.
 With this change, the target demographic switched to both men and women aged between 18 and 35 years old.
 New programmes added to the schedule included Louie, The Ricki Lake Show, Men at Work, Da Vinci's Demons and the second season of The Increasingly Poor Decisions of Todd Margaret, while many of the programmes that featured on FX continued to broadcast such as The Walking Dead, Dexter, True Blood, Falling Skies, Family Guy, and NCIS.
 Fox also planned to commission up to 50 hours of original UK content by the end of the year, expecting to spend between £5m and £10m.

 Fox was removed from the BT YouView platform on 1 March 2016.
 BT stated in an e-mail to customers that Fox had "changed the way they offer their TV channels to TV providers."
 Following Disney's acquisition of 21st Century Fox, including Fox Networks Group International, the channel falls under ultimate ownership of Walt Disney Direct-to-Consumer and International.

+On 18 March 2017, Fox + was renamed Fox +1.

 In February 2019, the channel rebranded for the first time in more than four years.
 The rebrand included a new on-air identity which is more modern compared to earlier logos and idents.